First razor clam dig in more than five years for Kalaloch Beach gets final approval

-The first ever razor clam dig at Kalaloch Beach on the northern Olympic coast since the 2011-2012 season was approved for this coming Sunday and Monday (Jan.
+The first razor clam dig at Kalaloch Beach on the northern Olympic coast since the 2011-2012 season was approved for this coming Sunday and Monday (Jan.
 8-9).

 “We have good marine toxin test results from Kalaloch, and we are looking forward to some good digging,” said Dan Ayres, the head state Fish and Wildlife coastal shellfish manager.
 “The clams will be on the small size at Kalaloch, but there should be a lot of them.”